MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

     "during_inning_breaks"     Bool    Rotation is enabled while your configured preferred_teams game is live during an inning break.

-"weather":                             Options for retrieving the weather "apikey"                     String  An API key is requires to use the weather service.
+"weather":                             Options for retrieving the weather "apikey"                     String  An API key is required to use the weather service.
 You can get one for free at [Open Weather Map](https://home.openweathermap.org/users/sign_up).
+  "location"                   String  The `{city name},{state code},{country code}` according to [ISO-3166 standards](https://www.iso.org/obp/ui/#search).
+Check out the [OpenWeather doc](https://openweathermap.org/current#name) for more info. ex: `"Chicago,il,us"
-  "zipcode"                    String  The zipcode/postcode for the location you wish to receive weather data "country"                    String  The ISO 3166 country code associated with the zipcode "metric_units"               Bool    Set true for celsius and meters/s.
+  "metric_units"               Bool    Set true for celsius and meters/s.
 Set false for fahrenheit and miles per hour.

 "time_format"                  String  Sets the preferred hour format for displaying time.
 Accepted values are "12h" or "24h" depending on which you prefer.